MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/import-export-manifest.md

 ## Import asset manifests

-You can import asset manifests to the site builder media library of any of e-commerce site, or to your omnichannel.
+You can import asset manifests to the site builder media library of your e-commerce site or omnichannel.
 Manifests with product media assignments must be imported from the **Product media** view in your omnichannel.

 ### Bulk import an asset manifest